wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    An RFC is also REQUIRED for registration of WHIP Protocol Extensions URIs that modify WHIP Protocol Extensions previously documented in an existing RFC.

    The registration procedure begins when a completed registration template, defined in the sections below, is sent to iana@iana.org.
-   Within two weeks, the designated expert is expected to tell IANA and the submitter of the registration whether the registration is approved, approved with minor changes, or rejected with cause if the concerns raised during the review process cannot be addressed or agreed on.
-When a registration is rejected with cause, it can be resubmitted if the concerns listed in the cause are addressed.

    Decisions made by the designated expert can be appealed to an Applications and Real Time (ART) Area Director, then to the IESG.
    The normal appeals procedure described in {{!BCP9}} is to be followed.

    Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHIP Protocol Extension registry.